-Completely enclose the coated beef in foil.
+Completely enclose the coated beef in the sheet foil.
 Use a second sheet of foil to double wrap it for good measure.

-Pull the foil out of the pan, transferring the shredded beef and cooking liquid into the pan.
-Now you’ve got the base for a variety of dishes – tacos, burritos, enchiladas, nachos.
+Pull away the foil, transferring the shredded beef and cooking liquid into the pan.
+This beef makes the perfect base for a variety of dishes – tacos, burritos, enchiladas, nachos.

 Muy delicioso!
 Make it for your new love, or your old love, your family and friends.